 I haven’t yet checked the handwriting, so I don’t know if William did this at all, but although the keeping of the Parish Registers was the duty of the priest, in some cases this was delegated to the Parish Clerk.

 Post Master, Registrar and Parish Clerk are unrelated to William’s work as a smith, but he did find one other area of work that meant working with metal: he was, albeit on a small scale, a bell founder.

 In the early 1860s the Revd.
 Henry Thomas Ellacombe visited all but 2 Devon Churches and recorded the bells then there and their inscriptions.
-He recorded thirteen made by William, apparently failing to notice the brass plate at South Pool which shows that the tenor was a Hambling bell, and recording Denbury’s tenorl as such when describing Denbury’s bells, but missing it off the list of bells by William on p.166 so that only shows twelve. with a further bell by him being made for East Looe in Cornwall.
+He recorded thirteen made by William, apparently failing to notice the brass plate at South Pool which shows that the tenor was a Hambling bell, and recording Denbury’s tenor as such when describing Denbury’s bells, but missing it off the list of bells by William on p.166 so that only shows twelve, with a further bell by him being made for East Looe in Cornwall.
 Ellacombe first read the results of his investigations to the Exeter Architectural Society in 1866 and it was published in theur Transactions in 1867, subsequently being published as a book in its own right, “Church Bells of Devon”.
 (Details in an essay by John Eisel “The Revd H T Ellacombe and his Campanological Works”)

 Before his listing of Devon bells Ellacombe wrote about Devon’s bell founders.
 Of William he wrote: